herlo/ssh-gpg-smartcard-config/YubiKey_NEO.rst

   gpshell gpinstall.txt

-#\* WARNING This erases existing keys on the smartcard don't do this if you already have keys you want to keep on the card.
+#\* WARNING This erases all existing keys on the smartcard

+#\* End section not relevant to a consumer edition NEO

 Setting PINs
 ------------